 - Finally, a budget can help you evaluate and measure your progress toward meeting your family’s long-range financial objectives.

-Regardless of your family’s dreams—college funding, an early retirement, or a once-in-a-lifetime vacation—a budget can help boost your savings, and hopefully aid in Making Life Count!® For more information, visit our website at makinglifecount.com or contact Ashley Kopmeyer –email@example.com, (913) 345-1881.
+Regardless of your family’s dreams—college funding, an early retirement, or a once-in-a-lifetime vacation—a budgetcan help boost your savings, and hopefully aid in Making Life Count!® For help getting started, schedule a meeting by clicking below, contact Ashley Kopmeyer –email@example.com, or call (913) 345-1881.